-MSTI mapping is when you implement an Spanning Tree protocol on the switch that the bridge instance.
+MSTI Mapping is when you implement a Spanning Tree protocol on the switch that the bridge instance.
 The CIST is not available for explicit mapping because it will receive the VLANs not explicitly mapped.
-Due to that reason, you need to set the list of VLANs mapped to the MSTI.
+Due to this reason, you need to set the list of VLANs mapped to the MSTI.
 The VLANs must be separated with comma and/or space.
 A VLAN can only be mapped to one MSTI.
-An unused MSTI should just be left empty (not having any VLANs mapped to it).
+An unused MSTI should be left empty (e.g. not having any VLANs mapped to it).

-This section provides information on the current STP MSTI bridge instance priority configurations.
+This section allows the user to inspect and change the current STP MSTI bridge instance priority configuration.

-To configure the spanning tree MSTI mapping parameters in the web interface:
+To configure the Spanning Tree MSTI Mapping parameters in the web interface:

-- 1. Click Configuration, Spanning Tree, and MSTI Mapping. - 2.
-Specify the configuration identification parameters in the field. - 3.
-Specify the VLANs Mapped blank field. - 4.
-Click save. - 5.
-Click reset to restore default settings.
+- 1. Click Configuration, Spanning Tree, MSTI Mapping. - 2.
+Specifies the configuration identification parameters in the field.
+Specifies the VLANs Mapped blank field. - 3.
+Click "Save" to save the setting. - 4.
+If you want to cancel the setting, click the reset button to revert back to previously saved values.